gitlabhq/terraform-provider-gitlab/docs/resources/service_jira.md

 ### Optional

+- **api_url** (String) The base URL to the Jira instance API.
+Web URL value is used if not set.
+For example, https://jira-api.example.com.
 - **comment_on_event_enabled** (Boolean) Enable comments inside Jira issues on each GitLab event (commit / merge request)
 - **commit_events** (Boolean) Enable notifications for commit events
 - **id** (String) The ID of this resource.